-1. Overtime.

-That time worked as authorized and directed by management, which exceeds eighty (80) hours worked in the pay period.

-2. Hours Worked.

-Overtime is that time worked, as authorized and directed by management, that exceeds eighty (80) hours during the full pay period.
-For the purpose of this Article 11, Annual Leave, or Sick Leave taken by an employee shall be considered as time actually worked.
+- 1. Overtime.
+That time worked as authorized and directed by management, which exceeds eighty (80) hours worked in the pay period. - 2.
+Hours Worked.
+Overtime is that time actually worked by an employee, as authorized and directed by management, that exceeds eighty (80) hours during the full pay period.
+For the purpose of this Article 11, Annual Leave, or Sick Leave taken by an employee will be considered as time actually worked.